shu-htk/tip-dev/doc/reference.md

 n : number [1]
 x : number [0.84147098481]
 ```
-actually, macro variable is replaced to the formatted string  before
+Actually, macro variable is replaced to the formatted string  before
 parsing the command.
 so you can do like,
 ```